 Potential Risk Factors to Consider

-There are a wide range of risk factors that can increase the possibility that you suffer from urinary incontinence, the primary of which is age.
+There are a wide range of risk factors that can increase the possibility that you suffer from urinary incontinence.
+The primary of which is age.
 As you get older, your urethra and bladder muscles will invariably lose some of the strength that they typically have.
 As such, the bladder will be unable to hold urine as effectively as it once did, which may cause you to suffer from urinary incontinence.

 If you smoke on a regular basis, doing so can heighten your risk of developing urinary incontinence.
 If this is the case, stopping smoking may be enough to get rid of the urinary issues that you’re going through.
 You’ll also have a greater chance of developing urinary incontinence if you have a family history of this condition.
 A family history of urge incontinence is more likely to cause you to develop urinary incontinence than any other type of UI.

-How Male Urinary Incontinence Is Treated
+Treatment For Male Urinary Incontinence

 - Attempting to Schedule Your Trips to the Bathroom